KQM-git/TCL/docs/combat-mechanics/poise.md

 * **Mass**

-> After using Venti’s elemental Skill, a hilichurl is thrown into the air and falls slowly, while an Anemoboxer falls quickly.
+> After using Venti’s Elemental Skill, a hilichurl is thrown into the air and falls slowly, while an Anemoboxer falls quickly.
-> After using Kaeya’s elemental Skill, a hilichurl is knocked back a large distance, while a Cryogunner is only knocked back a small step.
+> After using Kaeya’s Elemental Skill, a hilichurl is knocked back a large distance, while a Cryogunner is only knocked back a small step.

 * **Drag Force**